 Religious Coalition Speaks Out for Workplace Equality

-July 15, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+July 15, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Today in an op-ed for The Washington Post, the Religious Action Center of Reform Judaism called on Congress to pass the Employment Non-Discrimination Act, providing basic protections against workplace discrimination on the basis of sexual orientation or gender identity.

 “Our moral imperative to build an equal and fair society demands that we eradicate LGBT discrimination in the workplace,” explained Rachel Laser, deputy director of the Religious Action Center of Reform Judaism, in the op-ed.